Lake Cathie

 Lake Cathie_800x500.jpg

-Lake Cathie is an important conservation and recreational area in the Camden Haven area, and the second largest estuarine salt march in New South Wales.
-Responsibility for Lake Cathie is shared between Council and the NSW government.
+Lake Cathie is an important conservation and recreational area in the Camden Haven area, and the second largest estuarine saltmarsh in New South Wales.
+Responsibility for the management of Lake Cathie is shared between Council and the NSW Government.

 Who is responsible for the lake?